IceWind233/ppdet-project/README.md

+# ppdet-project
-# ppdet-project this project is based on ai-studio
+## this project is based on ai-studio and the link is https://aistudio.baidu.com/aistudio/projectdetail/2239594

 ! git clone https://gitee.com/paddlepaddle/PaddleDetection.git
 !mv PaddleDetection/ work/